Advanced Strategies for High-Temperature Injection Molding: Material Mastery, Thermal Dynamics, and Process Optimization

 Innovation Spotlight:

-• Carbon Fiber-Reinforced PEEK: Boosts tensile strength by 40% while reducing weight, critical for satellite components.
+• Carbon Fiber-Reinforced PEEK: Increases tensile strength by 40% while reducing weight, making it ideal for satellite components.

 Trade-Offs: Cost vs. Performance